 Ingo, the "Email Filter Rules Manager", started as a frontend for the Sieve filter language, and is now a generic and complete filter rule frontend that currently is able to create Sieve, procmail, maildrop, and IMAP filter rules.
-The IMAP filter driver translates the filter rules on demand to IMAP commands, executed via PHP's IMAP extension and has replaced IMP's internal filtering code.
-It is now the default filtering agent in IMP.
+The IMAP filter driver translates the filter rules on demand to IMAP commands.

 Ingo is able to create and eventually run server as well as client filter scripts.
 The filter script API is flexible enough that any number of filter drivers can be written and "plugged in".
 Each filter driver exposes it's capabilities to Ingo, that in return adapts its UI to display only those rules and features that the driver can actually handle.

 Ingo abstracts storage, script, and transport backends.
 That means that the filter rules in Ingo's internal format can be stored in several places.
-Currently only Horde's preferences are supported, but SQL or LDAP storage drivers would be easy to write.
+Currently, both Horde's preferences and SQL-based storage are supported.
 The transport backends are responsible for uploading the generated filter scripts to the filter backends, for example to Cyrus' timsieved daemon or through Horde's VFS (Virtual File Storage) API via FTP to the users' home directories or into a SQL database.
 System administrators are able to switch to a different filter system or script storage at any time and the users' filter rules will persist.

-The application's name has been created during the quest for a nice, "hordish" name for the new born code, and is short for "Mail comes 'in'...Where does it 'go'?".
+The application's name was created during the quest for a nice, "hordish" name for the new born code, and is short for "Mail comes 'in'...Where does it 'go'?".